ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 The client certificate has a private key that needs to be protected.
 We can protect it by storing the certificate in the Secure files library of Azure DevOps.
 Secure files are encrypted and can only be used in a pipeline by referencing them in a task.
 See [Secure files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops&tabs=yaml) for more information.

 Click on the Library menu item under Pipelines and open the Secure files tab.
-Upload your secure file.
+Upload your certificate.
 The result should look like the following image:

 ![Secure Files - Client Certificate](../../../static/images/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/secure-files-client-certificate.png)